mibre2/Horus_Browser/README.md

 1) Clone the repository using [Git](https://git-scm.com/).
 2) Open the project up in [VSCode](https://code.visualstudio.com/).
 3) Install the [Live Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension to the editor.
-4) Press the "Go Live" button.
+4) Press the "Go Live" button in the bottom, right-hand corner of your editor.